cmason-pvcc/pac-man/README.md

   is made and would still have satisfied the requirements, but I decided to be more accurate to the original Pacman.
 The play area was my attempt to recreate a simpler version of the maze from the original Pacman but without the cage for the ghosts.
   I chose the number of points awarded so that the score can easily reach triple digits while still being readable and with low likelyhood of a score that is too high to mean much.
+Because I had trouble moving into on-block gaps while testing, I decided to add input-buffering in order tomake that easier, which is also closer to the original Pacman.

 Requirements:
   Board Size / Play Area: